 Mr and Mrs Hitchman own an investment rental property as joint tenants.
-Their activity is insufficient for them to be characterised as carrying on a rental property business.
-In the relevant income year, Mrs Hitchman phones the ATO and asks if she can claim 80% of the rental loss.
+In the relevant income year, Mrs Hitchman phones us and asks if she can claim 80% of the rental loss.
 Mrs Hitchman says she is earning \$67,000 a year, and Mr Hitchman is earning \$31,000.
 Therefore, it would be better if she claimed most of the rental loss, as she would save more tax.
 Mrs Hitchman thought it was fair that she claimed a bigger loss because most of the expenses were paid out of her wages.
 Under a partnership agreement drawn up by the Hitchmans, Mrs Hitchman is supposed to claim 80% of any rental loss.

 Mrs Hitchman was told that where two people own a rental property as joint tenants, the net rental loss must be shared in line with their legal interest in the property.
 Therefore, the Hitchmans must each include half of the total income and expenses in their tax returns.

 Any agreement that the Hitchmans might draw up to divide the income and expenses in proportions other than equal shares has no effect for income tax purposes.
 Therefore, even if Mrs Hitchman paid most of the bills associated with the rental property, she would not be able to claim more of the rental property deductions than Mr Hitchman.